If Only We Had A Little Time THE HIMALAYA IS ALWAYS THERE ...

 pears, peach and likewise fruits of equal delicacy, besides the majestic Himalayan trees, come up in abundance everywhere around

 the hills.
-It's a feast to the eye while idling along the almost lonely
+It's a feast for the eyes while idling along the almost lonely

 mountain roads with the deep blue sky above and the majestic snowcapped hills exuding their amazing charm.
 And thus you fall in love with Peora